footios/freeCodeCamp---JavaScript/README.md

 Basic Algorithm Scripting: Return Largest Numbers in Arrays Return an array consisting of the largest number from each provided sub-array.
 ```
-  //Now it's working, but i show the solution
+  //Now it's working, but I show the solution
-    // and the main mistake (if not the lonly one)
+    // and the main mistake
     // was the position of
     // sub2.push(max);
     function largestOfFour(arr) {